PyCQA/flake8-import-order/README.rst

 ordering of your imports.

-In general stdlib comes first, then 3rd party, then local packages, and that each group is indivudually alphabetized, see Configuration section for details.
+In general stdlib comes first, then 3rd party, then local packages, and that each group is individually alphabetized, see Configuration section for details.

 It will not check anything else about the imports.
 Merely that they are